 If modern art isn't your thing, Aarhus has more traditional fare, including a fine open-air folk museum known as Den Gamle By (The Old Town).
 With 75 historic buildings carefully moved here from throughout Denmark, it gives visitors the best possible look at Danish urban life in decades past.
 Don't be too shy to open doors or poke into seemingly abandoned courtyards — you'll likely find a chatty docent inside, dressed in period attire and living life as in the bygone days: cooking over an open fire, chopping firewood, or baking bread.

-You can travel even farther back in time at the Viking Museum.
-In 1960, when a new bank was being built in downtown Aarhus, local archaeologists had a chance to excavate the site.
+You can travel even farther back in time by peeking at the artifacts on display at the Viking Museum, tucked in the cellar of a bank in the center of town.
+In 1960, when the bank was being built, local archaeologists had a chance to excavate the site.
 Working their way down through the layers of time, they uncovered a section of the long-ago Viking town, including the remains of houses, wells, streets, tools, and pottery.
-Most curiously, they discovered the headless skeleton of a man — he’s possibly Aarhus’s oldest murder victim.
-The artifacts found are now on display in the cellar of that very bank (Nordea Bank, free).
+Most curiously, they discovered the headless skeleton of a man — he's possibly Aarhus's oldest murder victim.

-Aarhus has another famous corpse — the Grauballe Man, the world’s best-preserved “bog man.”
+Aarhus has another famous corpse — the Grauballe Man, the world's best-preserved "bog man."
 Archaeologists think he was a sacrificial victim, killed some 2,300 years ago and tossed into a peaty swamp.
 Because of the oxygen-free, acidic environment, he looks like a fellow half his age.
-He’s displayed on the outskirts of town at the Moesgård prehistory museum (which will be opening a new building in fall 2014).
+He's displayed on the outskirts of town at the Moesgård prehistory museum.

 The city also has a fascinating exhibit about life under Nazi rule during World War II.
-Aarhus’s police station, used by the Nazi occupiers for their Gestapo headquarters from 1940 until 1945, now tells the story of the Danish resistance.
-You’ll learn about heroic acts of sabotage, hear how guns were dropped by England in the night, and see underground newspapers that kept occupied Danes connected and in the know.
+Aarhus's police station, used by the Nazi occupiers for their Gestapo headquarters from 1940 until 1945, is now home to the Occupation Museum 1940–1945, which tells the story of the Danish resistance.
+You'll learn about heroic acts of sabotage, hear how guns were dropped by England in the night, and see underground newspapers that kept occupied Danes connected and in the know.

 But there's more to Aarhus than museums.
 As you wander the streets, the city just entertains.
 The higgledy-piggledy Latin Quarter, encompassing six or eight square blocks, is the oldest quarter, built in the late 14th century after the city knocked down the old Viking fortifications.
 This area is great for shopping, cafés, and strolling.
 Its streets have historical names like Klostergade (Convent Street), Volden (The Rampart), and Badstuegade (Bath Street) — from the time when the riffraff visited public bathhouses for their annual "Christmas bath" (finer folk bathed monthly).